joe0123/Fintech-Text_Mining_and_Machine_Learning/HW1/ETF/README.md

 # ETF crawler
-In this project, we download all daily adjusted close of ETFs in 'Junk-ETF-list.csv' from the last trading day in 2015 untill now.
+In this project, we download all daily adjusted close of ETFs, founded before 2015/12/31, in 'Junk-ETF-list.csv' untill now.
 Because there is no any clue found in their homepages, we crawl Yahoo Finance to accomplish our mission.